Mubarak Manzil (Agra): Architecture

-Ebba Koch highlights the architectural nuances of Mughal-era havelis: they often integrated practical and ceremonial spaces, including masjids or audience halls.
-Although named a masjid, the "Masjid Mubarak Manzil" was more akin to an audience hall, reminiscent of the Divan-i-Am in the Agra Fort.
+Ebba Koch highlights the architectural nuances of Mughal-era havelis: they often integrated practical and ceremonial spaces, including mosques or audience halls.
+Although named a masjid (mosque), the "Masjid Mubarak Manzil" was more akin to an audience hall, reminiscent of the Divan-i-Am in the Agra Fort.
 The architectural elements of Mubarak Manzil, such as its corner towers and engraved arches, exemplify the blending of functionality and ornamentation that characterized Mughal design.

 Demolition

 In September 2024, the Archaeological Survey of India (ASI) issued a notification proposing protection status for Mubarak Manzil.
 Despite no objections being raised during the review period and a recent visit by officials to initiate preservation efforts, the structure was largely demolished in January 2025.
 Over 100 tractors of debris were removed from the site during the demolition drive.
 Local residents alleged collusion between a builder and officials, claiming that approximately 70% of the structure was destroyed despite the presence of a nearby police outpost.

 The demolition sparked political controversy in Uttar Pradesh.
 Samajwadi Party chief Akhilesh Yadav criticized the "bulldozer action" on the heritage structure.
 Following the political uproar, Agra's district magistrate ordered authorities to maintain status quo at the site and initiated a detailed investigation, particularly focusing on land records.
 A team led by Sub-Divisional Magistrate Sachin Rajput, along with officials from ASI and the state archaeology department, conducted an on-site inspection.